 - Pain around the eyes.

-- Difficulty focusing on close objects in lateral of peripheral vision.
+- Difficulty focusing on close objects or objects in your lateral or peripheral vision.

 7. Sexual problems

-Damage to nerves and blood vessels caused by high blood sugar levels can result in changes in sexual functions both in men and women.
+Damage to nerves and blood vessels caused by high blood sugar levels can result in changes to sexual functioning in both men and women.
 In men, hyperglycemia can cause:

 - Inability to achieve or maintain a firm enough erection in order to have sexual intercourse.

-- Retrograde ejaculation, a change whereby part, or all, of the semen flows through the bladder in place of through the end of the penis during ejaculation.
+- Retrograde ejaculation, a change whereby part, or all, of the semen flows through the bladder instead of through the end of the penis during ejaculation.

-In woman, on the other hand, it can cause:
+In women, on the other hand, high sugar levels can cause: